dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 _Read more [here](../healthcare-justice/) or on the **PDSA Discord: #healthcare**_

 <h4>Housing</h4>
+ACTIVE!
 Our [Housing](../housing/) working group seeks to fight corporate greed and guarantee dignified housing for all.
-We look forward to working with Faith in Action Bay Area's coalition to win rent control and tenant protections in Redwood City through an upcoming citizens' ballot measure campaign.
+We look forward to working with Faith in Action Bay Area's coalition to win rent control and tenant protections in Redwood City through a 2026 citizens' ballot measure campaign.
 _Read more [here](../housing/) or on the **PDSA Discord: #housing** and **#affordable-rwc**_

 <h4>Labor</h4>
 ACTIVE!
-Our newly re-formed [Labor](../labor/) working group is developing a Transit for All campaign with a mandate from Peninsula DSA's 2024 chapter convention.
+Our newly re-formed [Labor](../labor/) working group is developing a Transit for All campaign with [Transbay Coalition](https://www.transbaycoalition.org/) with a mandate from Peninsula DSA's 2024 chapter convention.
 _Read more [here](../labor/) and join your labor-minded comrades on the **PDSA Discord: #labor**_

 <h4>Universal Preschool</h4>